Data-Efficient Self-Supervised Algorithms for Fine-Grained Birdsong Analysis: Methods

-There are multiple experiments regarding the main task, varying based on model architecture, initialization, data augmentation, and training size.
-In all experiments, the model is trained for 300 epochs using the AdamW optimizer \cite{loshchilov2018decoupled} with a weight decay of $1\mathrm{e}{-3}$, a linear learning rate warmup from $1\mathrm{e}{-6}$ to $1\mathrm{e}{-3}$ in 30 epochs, and a cosine decay for the remaining 270 epochs to the minimum learning rate of $1\mathrm{e}{-6}$.
-Depending on the experiment, the input $x$ is augmented by a different combination of augmentation techniques (see the \hyperref[sec:data]{Data} section for the details).
+In all experiments and ablations, the model is trained for 300 epochs using the AdamW optimizer~\cite{loshchilov2018decoupled}, a weight decay of $1\mathrm{e}{-3}$, a linear learning rate warmup from $1\mathrm{e}{-6}$ to $1\mathrm{e}{-3}$ in 30 epochs, and cosine decay for the remaining 270 epochs to the minimum of $1\mathrm{e}{-6}$.
 Denote the model's prediction by $z=f_{\theta}(x)$.
 The outputs are transformed to probabilities $p \in \mathbb{R}^{B \times T \times C}$ using Eq.(\ref{eq:temp_softmax}) with $\tau=1$.
 The following cross-entropy loss is minimized with respect to $\theta$ by using labels $y$,